ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step11.md

 }
 ```

-Perform similar changes in the other two pages.
+**Challenge:** perform similar changes in the other two pages.

+## Conclusion

+Our weather app now has a simple set of preferences and responds to changes to them.